Traveling Through the Third Reich

 God damn white Han people, yellow Han people, they really lick white people like crazy.
 They also crazily glorified the massacre of Jews.
 Massacre is massacre, and there is no justice or injustice.

-🥹It's really good to watch.
+🥹It's really good.
 I've been liking this kind of subject so much lately.
-It was when I saw the heroine had a child at the end that I was stunned hahahaha.
-I blamed myself for not reading the book carefully and not seeing when Jochen and Shirley had a baby.
-I only saw kisses on the forehead and not on the lips.
-What did I miss But fortunately, the child is Jochen's and there is a happy ending.
-Even Karl didn't know that the person he liked was not dead yet, and she was a girl.
-I felt sorry for Karl for a second, and Horst, oh, he went crazy🥹 It would be great if there was an extra chapter.
-The author would be great.
+It was when I saw the heroine having a child in the ending that I was stunned hahahaha.
+I blame myself for not reading the book carefully.
+I didn't see when Jochen and Shirley had a child.
+When they kissed, I only saw kisses on the forehead and not on the lips.
+What did I miss?
+But fortunately, the child was Jochen's and it also had a happy ending.
+Even Karl didn't know that the person he liked was not dead yet and it was a girl.
+I felt sorry for Karl for a second and Horst.
+Oh.
+It's so crazy🥹 It would be great if there was an extra chapter.
+The author is great.
 It would be great to add a chapter.

 review

 I've read this book a long time ago.
-I quite like it, the plot is compact and full of ups and downs The author is great!
-[Emot=default,80/]
+I really like it, the plot is compact and full of ups and downs😘😘😘😘The author is great! 👍👍👍

 ? ?